-Step Action 1 Assess the threat, taking into account: Assess the the nature and seriousness of the offence threat intent - the likelihood of the person destroying or disposing of evidence the likelihood of the person warning accomplices; and interfering with or intimidating witnesses capability - the likelihood of further offences being committed if the offender is not arrested • opportunity - whether the person is likely to abscond to avoid court, e.g. is there a history of failure to appear at court? physical environment - are there problems with access to the target location?
+Step Action 1 Assess the threat, taking into account: Assess - the nature and seriousness of the offence the - intent - the likelihood of the person destroying or disposing of evidence threat - the likelihood of the person warning accomplices; and interfering with or intimidating witnesses - capability - the likelihood of further offences being committed if the offender is not arrested - opportunity - whether the person is likely to abscond to avoid court, e.g. is there a history of failure to appear at court? - physical environment - are there problems with access to the target location?
 Is the location fortified or are there other hazards?
-2 Assess the exposure, taking into account: Assess the safety - Police and public safety exposure whether arrest will safeguard the person's wellbeing and interests, e.g. is there a risk of retaliation or intimidation by co-offenders?

-3 Assess the necessity to act Assess the necessity to act, taking into account: the nature and seriousness of the offence.
-The less serious the offence, the less justification for arrest and the more likelihood that an alternative action would be a better case resolution option whether an arrest is necessary to stop the offence the person's social and family circumstances, and criminal history.
-Are there alternatives to arresting the person, e.g. health professionals, family or community support groups? if there is sufficient evidence of an offence, suspects responsible for family violence related offences or breaches of protection orders should, except in exceptional circumstances, be arrested.
+2 Assess the exposure, taking into account: Assess - safety - Police and public safety the - whether arrest will safeguard the person's wellbeing and interests, e.g. is there a risk of exposure retaliation or intimidation by co-offenders?
+3 Assess the necessity to act, taking into account: Assess the - the nature and seriousness of the offence.
+The less serious the offence, the less justification for arrest and the more likelihood that an alternative action would be a better case resolution option necessity to act - whether an arrest is necessary to stop the offence to act - the person's social and family circumstances, and criminal history.
+Are there alternatives to arresting the person, e.g. health professionals, family or community support groups? - if there is sufficient evidence of an offence, suspects responsible for family violence related offences or breaches of protection orders should, except in exceptional circumstances, be arrested.
 See 'Deciding whether to arrest' in the 'Family violence policy and procedures'.
-4 Develop a response Develop a response, taking into account whether: • this is a situation where: - a more detailed investigation into the threat environment is required before acting? - prompt action is required to prevent further loss of life or injury? • there are sufficient Police resources and assets available to safely effect the arrest?
+4 Develop a response, taking into account whether: Develop - this is a situation where: а - a more detailed investigation into the threat environment is required before acting? response - prompt action is required to prevent further loss of life or injury? - there are sufficient Police resources and assets available to safely effect the arrest?